patrickzhou1234/MNIST_Noisy/README.md

     How to Use
   </h2>
   <p style="font-size: 1.1em; color: #7f8c8d;">
     To get started with this project, download the file and then upload to google colab and run it.
-You will also need the n-MNIST dataset which can be found at [https://csc.lsu.edu/~saikat/n-mnist/].
+You will also need the n-MNIST dataset which can be found at <a href="https://csc.lsu.edu/~saikat/n-mnist/">n-MNIST</a>.
   </p>
   To make the process of running it faster, please use GPU on colab.
 </div>